I’ve No Idea

 My brain’s ID configuration exhausted, my imagination takes over and that’s when things get bad.

 It looks like… like something that belongs in someone, in a pudding of gooey vegetables.
 I guess they’re vegetables.
 Asparagus kind of string bean tomatoes?
 But the main thing.
 The kind of centerpiece to it all.
 I’ve no idea.

 I mean, of course it’s not a brain or heart or any recognizable organ like that.
 But it still looks like some… Thing … that a person shouldn’t, or couldn’t, do without.

-Why the hell would we even have this disgusting thing in our refrigerator?
+What’s the damn point of having this disgusting thing in our refrigerator?

-By this time my mind, running all over the place, throwing pages of stored memory this way and that in search for an explanation, still hasn’t figured out what I’m looking at.
-It’s so weird looking I’m actually drawing my hand, holding the container, is nearly moving by itself further from my face.
-As if the damn thing might leap out at me like the facehugger in ALIEN.
+By this time my mind, running all over the place, is throwing volumes of stored memory this way and that in search for an explanation, still hasn’t figured out what I’m looking at.
+It’s so bizarre my hand holding the container, is nearly moving by itself further from my face.
+As if the damn thing might leap at me like the facehugger in ALIEN.

 So what do I do?

-I cover it back up and put it back inside the refrigerator, and close the door firm, that’s what I do.
+I cover it back up, put it back inside the refrigerator, and close the door firm, that’s what I do.